lihaobhsfer/path-in-problem/README.md

 # Acknowledgement
-Thanks to Jonathan who shared previous work
+Thanks to Jonathan who shared previous work.

 Thanks to Prof. Vincent Aleven and Klaus Sutner for valuable suggestions and feedback